p1rkr41n/DownUnderCTF2020/in a pickle/README.md

 ```

 ## Solution
-After taking a look at `data.txt` i noticed the bottom sentence `I am just glad that you know how to use pickle`.
+After taking a look at `data` i noticed the bottom sentence `I am just glad that you know how to use pickle`.
 At this point i knew that pickle was required to decode the data, so i wrote this simple script:

 ```python3